TaiMingLu/llm-pruning-modify/pruning/llmshearing/README.md

 # Sheared Llama

 This is an organized version of the officisal implementation of Sheared Llama by Xia et al. Specifically, we fixed the [incompatibility with flash-attn2](https://github.com/princeton-nlp/LLM-Shearing?tab=readme-ov-file#install-requirements) and [loss NaN issue](https://github.com/princeton-nlp/LLM-Shearing/issues/34) in the original release.

+For the original README, please see [here](ORIGINAL_README.md).

 ## Installation
 ```bash